 The iPhone XS starts at $999 for 64GB of storage.
 We'd prefer the 128GB you get with the Galaxy Note 9's base model.
 But you can upgrade to 256GB and 512GB on the iPhone XS for $1,149 and $1,349, respectively.
 The iPhone XS Max starts at $1,099 for 64GB, and goes up to $1,249 for 256GB and a whopping $1,449 for 512GB.
 Yes, that's more than a 13-inch MacBook Pro.

 If you're deciding between iOS and Android, the $999 Galaxy Note 9 is an excellent alternative to the iPhone XS Max, offering an even more colorful display, double the storage and the handy S-Pen.
-But the iPhone XS Max is faster and offers better cameras.
-The 6.2-inch Galaxy S9+ ($840) is the best alternative to the iPhone XS, delivering good performance for the money along with dual rear cameras.
+The Google Pixel 3 XL is the ideal choice if you want an even better camera than the iPhone XS along with a big display.

-Some may prefer to wait for the iPhone XR coming in October, which will offer nearly all of the great features in the iPhone XS and iPhone XS Max for $750, but if you want a superior OLED display, dual rear cameras and less bezel, I'd splurge on the iPhone XS Max for it's even bigger screen.
+For those sticking with the iPhone, many will prefer the cheaper iPhone XR, which offers nearly all of the great features in the iPhone XS and iPhone XS Max for $750.
+But if you want a superior OLED display, dual rear cameras and less bezel, I'd splurge on the iPhone XS Max for it's even bigger screen.

 Credit: Tom's Guide